oracle/graphpipe-go/README.md

 * [ONNX and Caffe2 Model Server](https://github.com/oracle/graphpipe-go/tree/master/cmd/graphpipe-onnx)
 * [Tensorflow Model Server](https://github.com/oracle/graphpipe-go/tree/master/cmd/graphpipe-tf)

-We have some other reference servers in the works as well, which we plan to release soon.

 For an overview of GraphPipe, read our [project documentation](https://oracle.github.io/graphpipe/)

-If you are interested in learning a bit more about how the golang servers and clients work, read on:
+If you are interested in learning a bit more about how the go servers and clients work, read on:

 ## Client API